NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 Combi Boiler w/ Storage
 ~~~~~~~~~~~~~~~~~~~~~~~

-Each combination boiler w/ storage tank (sometimes referred to as an indirect water heater) is entered as an ``/HPXML/Building/BuildingDetails/Systems/WaterHeating/WaterHeatingSystem``.
+Each combination boiler w/ storage tank (sometimes referred to as an indirect water heater) is entered as a ``/HPXML/Building/BuildingDetails/Systems/WaterHeating/WaterHeatingSystem``.

   =============================================  =======  ============  ======================================  ============  ========  ==================================================
   Element                                        Type     Units         Constraints                             Required      Default   Notes